phillipivan/companion-module-tascam-cd400u/companion/HELP.md

 - [Tascam CD-400U Page](https://tascam.com/us/product/cd-400u/)

 ## Configuration
 Enter the IP address, and port of the media player.
+If using CD-400U DAB, enable the DAB check box.

 ## Actions
 - **Stop**